Preshy-Jones/Admin-Panel/README.md

   - Pagination
   - Stats

+- Features
+  - View Users table
+  - Popover to link to user details page
+  - Search for users from searchbox on the navbar by organization name, email and username.

 ### Userdetails:

 Loads a user's data from a mock api using the id passed as a route parameter, displays several information about the user and a button to go back to the users page.